Karl Stirner: Karl Stirner Arts Trail

 Stirner is memorialized in Easton, Pennsylvania by the Karl Stirner Arts Trail (formerly the Bushkill Trail) that opened along the Bushkill Creek in 2011.
 The trail extends from the Delaware River, through historic downtown Easton, and along the banks of the Bushkill Creek.
 The 2.5-mile-long trail connects Third Street with the Lehigh Valley Silk Mills redevelopment project along 13th Street.
 The arts trail contains works by Karl Stirner and other local and international artists, including Willie Cole, David Kimball Anderson, and Patricia Meyerowitz.
 It has been stated that the philosophy of the Arts Trail includes environmental sustainability as well as public stewardship of an urban "green infrastructure."
 Currently, Jim Toia, an artist and Lafayette College professor, is lead administrator of the trail.

 The ribbon cutting ceremony was held on November 3, 2011.

 The trail now includes the "Young Masters Wall" which exhibits the paintings of area youth on a rotating basis.

 Artwork

 The trail has fifteen sculptures that were chosen by the Board of Governance of the Karl Stirner Arts Trail, a nonprofit organization that includes members of Lafayette College, art experts, and city officials.
 The first sculpture on the trail is Stirner's red steel arch.
 The arch represents not only Stirner's style, but also his contribution to the art scene of Easton.

-The other seven sculptures include three pieces of Willie Cole's Grace Gate, Jack & Jill and The Jungle; Loren Madsen's Nobori; David Kimball Andersen's Nitrogen & Hydrogen; Patricia Weyerowiz's Ellipse; Paul Deery's Water Way.
+The other seven sculptures include three pieces of Willie Cole's Grace Gate, Jack & Jill and The Jungle; Loren Madsen's Nobori; David Kimball Andersen's Nitrogen & Hydrogen; Patricia Weyerowiz's Easton Ellipse; Paul Deery's Water Way.
 Also, at the end of the trail there is an ongoing community project between the youth of Easton schools and organizations called "The Young Master's Wall".
 This wall features paintings directly on a rock wall.

-In 2017, the city added more sculptures by Steve Tobin.
+In 2017, the city added sculptures by Steve Tobin.